Rossella Biscotti

-Rossella Biscotti (born 1978) is an Italian visual artist best known for her installations, performances and video.
+Rossella Biscotti (born 1978) is an artist whose practice cuts across sculpture, performance, sound works, and filmmaking.

+She explores and reconstructs social and political moments from recent times through the subjectivity and experiences of individuals often in opposition to violent institutionalised systems.
+Stemming from extended research processes, conceptual excavations, personal encounters, interdisciplinary collaborations, and the subtle interrogation of sites and stories, her works encapsulate meticulous stratifications of materials and meanings.

+She has taken part in major international exhibitions as After Rain, Diriyah Contemporary Art Biennale, Diriyah-Riyadh (SA) curated by Ute Meta Bauer; Dhaka Art Summit (2020), Contour Biennale (2017), Sonsbeek 23th (2016), 55th Venice Biennale and 13th Istanbul Biennale (2013), dOCUMENTA 13 and Manifesta 9 (2012).
+Her work has been presented in solo exhibitions at Kunstinstituut Melly (2019), Kunsthaus Baselland and daadgalerie (2018), V–A–C Foundation at the Gulag History Museum in Moscow (2016), Museion Bolzano (2015), Wiels, Sculpture Center New York, and Secession (2013).
+Biscotti has received several international awards.

 Early life and education

 She graduated from the Accademia di Belle Arti in Naples in 2002, she attended the Rijksakademie van Beeldende Kunsten in Amsterdam in 2010–2011.
 Back in 2000 she was selected for the Advanced Course in Visual Art at the Fondazione Antonio Ratti in Como.
 The visiting professor was Ilya Kabakov.

 Career

-Rossella Biscotti focuses on social and political events which sometimes have happened in the distant past and become the starting point for the investigation of individual or collective identity and memory.
+She focuses on social and political events which sometimes have happened in the distant past and become the starting point for the investigation of individual or collective identity and memory.

 Her methodology is based on a meticulous preliminary research into archival materials such as found documents, audio recordings or newspapers documenting stories and events which have been forgotten by history.
 She uses archive materials to underline the loss of information, the ambiguity of reconstructions and their possible uses as well.
 Biscotti is interested in the potentiality of new narrations when they start circulating again through her artworks.

 With Le Teste in Oggetto (The Heads in Question, 2009) the artist analyzes the relations between art and power raising questions about the status of contemporary artists and their degree of intellectual and conceptual autonomy.
 The sculpture consists of the heads of King Victor Emmanuel III of Italy and Benito Mussolini, which were found by the artist in the storerooms of the Palazzo degli Uffici in the EUR district in Rome.
 The sculptures were created for the Esposizione universale (1942) which never took place because of Italy's involvement in World War II.
 Biscotti decided to appropriate them and exposed them to the public for the first time.
 Doing so, the artist radically reversed their original meaning: rather than celebratory monuments, they became the focus of reflection and discussion.